logeion/logeion-backend/README.md

         `$ ./logeion_parse.py <name of dictionary> --db dvlg-wheel-mini.sqlite`
     (assuming `dvlg-wheel-mini.sqlite` is in your current directory).
-    If your dictionary is in CSV format or you want to preserve its current (X|HT)ML structure, then you will want to add its name (i.e. the value of the `name` property in the parser) to the tuple in lines 394-5 of `logeion_parse.py`. *(Very hacky; will be updated ASAP.)*
+    If your dictionary is in CSV format or you want to preserve its current (X|HT)ML structure, then ensure that the `convert_xml` property is present in the parser file and set to `True`.
 2. Once you have a database appropriately structured (either from step 1 or from the SourceForge links above), checkout the CGI and HTML repos (`logeion-cgi` and `logeion-html`, respectively).
-The files on the `master` branch require the two directories `cgi-bin` and `html` to be siblings, though feel free to change this as needed.
+The files on the `master` branch are configured with the two directories `cgi-bin` and `html` as siblings, though feel free to change this as needed.
 3. Add all relevant databases to the CGI directory.
 Logeion requires `greekInfo.db`, `latinInfo.db`, and `dvlg-wheel.sqlite`.
 For the last, you may also rename `dvlg-wheel-mini.sqlite` or edit the CGI scripts so that they point to the correct file.
 4. After configuring your server appropriately, you should be good to go!
-Direct any questions/issues to Helma Dik (helmadik@gmail.com) or Matt Shanahan (mrshanahan@uchicago.edu).
+Direct any questions/issues regarding dictionaries or Logeion in general to Helma Dik (helmadik@gmail.com) and any technical questions about setup to Matt Shanahan (mrshanahan@uchicago.edu).